 |God Save The Queen||(full song)|

-There are three short clips from the April 24 show in "The Champions" documentary, but the audio is from either the April 25 show or the Live Killers album.
+There are four short clips from the April 24 show in "The Champions" documentary, but the audio is from either the April 25 show or the Live Killers album (although the clips seen above have the audio from the correct date synced to them).
+The clip of We Will Rock You also has segments from Champions Of The World and Rare Live.
 The rest of these notes pertain to the April 25 footage.

 About a minute of Let Me Entertain You was cut from the Japanese TV broadcast, but it was seen in all its glory for the first time when released by the band on the official Queen website.